Special Weather Statement issued for Harrison by NWS - NewsBreak

 Special Weather Statement issued for Harrison by NWS

-Effective: 2021-08-10 10:41:00 CDT Expires: 2021-08-10 12:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with this storm and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Harrison A strong thunderstorm will impact portions of northeastern Harrison and northwestern Jackson Counties through 1215 PM CDT At 1151 AM CDT, Doppler radar was tracking a strong thunderstorm 8 miles north of Latimer, or 12 miles north of St. Martin, moving north at 10 mph.
-HAZARD...Winds in excess of 30 mph.
+Effective: 2021-08-12 03:53:00 CDT Expires: 2021-08-12 05:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Harrison A strong thunderstorm will impact portions of northeastern Harrison County through 500 AM CDT At 429 AM CDT, Doppler radar was tracking a strong thunderstorm near Lamoni, or 16 miles southeast of Mount Ayr, moving east at 20 mph.
+HAZARD...Winds in excess of 30 mph and nickel size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Latimer.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+This storm will remain over mainly rural areas of northeastern Harrison County.
+This includes Interstate 35 in Missouri between mile markers 110 and 114.
+MAX HAIL SIZE...0.88 IN MAX WIND GUST...30 MPHalerts.weather.gov

 Comments / 0